In order to keep our school running smoothly and ensure that all students are safe and happy, we have certain policies and procedures in place.

 - Alcohol and tobacco - UK law states that it is illegal for anyone under the age of 18 to purchase alcohol and tobacco.
 The School will take reasonable steps to seek to ensure that the law is not broken but cannot undertake to supervise any individual student.

-- Relationships with staff - Under the Sexual Offences (Amendment) Act 2000, it is a criminal offence for any person in a position of trust (which may include members of School staff) to engage in sexual activity with someone who is under 18 years.
-All staff at English in York are fully DBS checked.
+- Relationships with staff - Under the Sexual Offences (Amendment) Act 2000, it is a criminal offence for anyone in a position of trust (which means any school staff) to engage in sexual activity with someone who is under 18 years

-- Child protection - As a matter of law in England, a person under the age of 18 in years is a child.
-The school has a responsibility to protect those under the age of 18 years from abuse and will report any suspicions or allegations of abuse of children to the appropriate authorities.
-Any such suspicions or allegations will be initially reported to one of two designated safeguarding persons within the school.
+- Safeguarding - As a matter of law in England, a person under the age of 18 in years is a child.
+The school has a responsibility to safeguard those under the age of 18 years and will report any suspicions or allegations to the appropriate authorities.
+Any such suspicions or allegations will be initially reported to a member of the school’s safeguarding team.
+Richard Hawker is the Designated Safeguarding Lead; Laura Neale is the Assistant Designated Safeguarding Lead; Rebecca Dunmore and Pauleen Morrison are Designated Safeguarding Persons

 English in York understands its responsibilities under the Counter Terrorism & Security Act 2015 to reduce the likelihood of people of all ages being radicalised or drawn into terrorism and seeks to meet its obligations.
 To read our Prevent Policy in full please click here.